zahratalaei/ShoppingCartReactTypescript/README.md

 # ShoppingCartReactTypescript

-This repository is a Shopping car app created by react and typescript
+This repository is a Shopping cart app created by react and typescript